The Spring Planting awaits you at Young Living’s Highland Flats Tree Farm and Distillery

-Discovering a new appreciation of Young Living’s commitment to quality and authenticity
+Discovering a greater appreciation for Young Living’s commitment to quality

 Making new friends and lasting memories

-The cost to reserve six days in cabins with bunk beds is $5,000 for a group of up to 20 people.
+Registration opens on February 22 at 4 p.m., MT, and closes on April 5 at 4 p.m., MT.
+The cost to reserve five days in cabins with bunk beds is $8,000 for a group of up to 25 people.
 Members may reserve any one of these planting sessions:

 Your registration includes: